Dance students working on their ballet technique in a dance studio.

 Preparation

 Preparation is the key to a good audition.
-You should know the musical pieces you are going to perform well so that you can enjoy playing them.
+You should be familiar with the musical pieces you are going to perform, so that you can truly enjoy playing them.
 Also, remember to bring all of the necessary equipment as indicated in your invitation letter – and lots of enthusiasm.

 A positive and friendly attitude is essential, plus some knowledge of the course you are applying for.
 Preparation is a must.
 Read a little about the profession and think about how you can relate to your own experiences.